SamuelYvon/SamuelYvon/README.md

 #### Programming

-I have no problem working with any programming language, but these days I mainly write in
+I have no problem working with any programming language, but these days I mainly write in C and Scheme.
-- C
-- Java / Groovy
-- Scheme